 - a blood test / specimen – good way to see if nicotine in blood

 Sometimes, they will ask you the health questions again.

-Nowadays, though, with artificial intelligence and the availability of public records, carriers are moving away from paramedical exams.
+Nowadays, though, with artificial intelligence such as Lexis Nexus and the availability of public records, carriers are moving away from paramedical exams.

-But, for smokers, carriers do want to make sure your blood sample does or does not contain cotinine or nicotine.
-Smokers usually need to go through a paramedical exam.
+But, for smokers and tobacco users, carriers do want to make sure your blood sample does or does not contain cotinine or nicotine.
+Smokers and tobacco users usually need to go through a paramedical exam.

 Carriers underwrite to determine your health class and premium.
 Every carrier has insurance tables.
 These are:

 - Standard +